 United States of America

 Region – North America (dMb tag: North America).
 Capital – Washington DC.
 Population – 326 million Americans (the world’s third-most populous country).
 Official Language – None (at federal level) although American English is the national language.
 Currency – USD, US Dollar ($).
 GDP (nominal) per capita – US$59,000.
 Political System – Federal presidential constitutional republic.
 UN Member? – Yes (founding member admitted November 1945 & one of the five permanent members of the UN Security Council).
 G20 Member? – Yes.
 Size – 9,830,000 km² (the world’s third-largest country by land area – after Russia & China – is fractionally smaller than the continent of Europe).
 Topography – Extremely diverse.
 Climate – Ditto.
 Brief History & Today – Populated for at least 15 millennia, Europeans first arrived in North America in the 16th Century with the country as we know today emerging from the so-called Thirteen Colonies, the 13 colonies of the North American East Coast settled by the British between 1607 & 1732.
 The end of the American Revolutionary War in 1783 saw the US becoming the first country to gain independence from a European power, not to mention the eventual ushering in of the seminal US Constitution.
 Having banished the Brits, less than a century later the Americans felt the need to fight among themselves with the antislavery Yankees of the North prevailing over the slave advocating Confederate States of Dixie, the South, in the bloody US Civil War (1861-1865).
 Aggressive expansion continued, migration across the Great Plains into the West leading to conflict with Plains Indians, native inhabitants who lost so much to the white man’s expansionist needs.
 Although World War I confirmed the country’s status as a global military power, the country was to emerge from World War II as the world’s first (& today only) global superpower.
 Still a worldwide champion – for good or bad – of the very same democratic principles the country was founded on, today the US remains a global trendsetter and a leading political, cultural and scientific force internationally.
 UNESCO World Heritage sites – 23.
 Tourism Catchphrase/Slogans – All Within Your Reach.
 Famous For – Lots of things, good & bad, but mainly for influence & for being a pop cultural behemoth & trendsetter; most worldwide fads, everything from music to media to fashion, originate in the US.
 Highlight – A road trip just about anywhere.
 Options are endless on the world’s longest & biggest road network.
-US Titbits – The word America is attributed to German cartographer Martin Waldseemüller who produced a world map in 1507 on which he named the lands of the Western Hemisphere ‘America’ after the Italian explorer and cartographer Amerigo Vespucci; the 50 states, federal district, 5 self-governing territories & various possessions of the US are spread across 9 time zones, its extreme diversity in geography, climate and wildlife making it both one of the world’s 17 megadiverse countries (the US has the most ecoregions out of any country in the world) and the world’s best road-trippin’ destination; the world’s largest importer and second-largest exporter of goods, the US is an economic juggernaut whose economy, the world’s largest, accounts for approximately a quarter of global GDP; over 30% of the world’s wealth resides in the US even though it accounts for a little over 4% of the world’s population; the US is the only country to have landed a man on the moon & was the first country to develop nuclear weapons (although it is infamously the only nation to have used them in warfare) – its spending on military alone accounts for a whole one-third of global military spending; the US is one of only 3 countries in the world not to use the metric system as the official system of measurement (the other two being Liberia & Myanmar, a.k.a.
+US Titbits – The word America is attributed to German cartographer Martin Waldseemüller who produced a world map in 1507 on which he named the lands of the Western Hemisphere ‘America’ after the Italian explorer and cartographer Amerigo Vespucci… the 50 states, federal district, 5 self-governing territories & various possessions of the US are spread across 9 time zones, the country’s extreme diversity in geography, climate and wildlife making it both one of the world’s 17 megadiverse countries (the US has the most ecoregions out of any country in the world) and easily the world’s best road-trippin’ destination… the world’s largest importer and second-largest exporter of goods, the US is an economic juggernaut whose economy, the world’s largest, accounts for approximately a quarter of global GDP (over 30% of the world’s wealth resides in the US even though it accounts for a little over 4% of the world’s population)… the US is the only country to have landed a man on the moon & was the first country to develop nuclear weapons (although it is infamously the only nation to have used them in warfare) – its spending on military alone accounts for a whole one-third of global military spending… the US is one of only 3 countries in the world not to use the metric system as the official system of measurement (the other two being Liberia & Myanmar, a.k.a.
 Burma).

 – Lonely Planet USA, 6th edition